p2k3m/ResumeForge/README.md

 ### Publish the active CloudFront URL

 After each deployment, publish the fresh CloudFront domain so the team knows the canonical entry point for candidates.
 The helper script stores the URL in `config/published-cloudfront.json` and automatically invalidates the previously published distribution so caches stop serving stale assets.
+A human-readable snapshot of the latest URL also lives in [`docs/cloudfront-url.md`](docs/cloudfront-url.md) so you can surface the current domain in changelogs or onboarding docs without digging through JSON.

 ```bash
 npm run publish:cloudfront-url -- <stack-name>